 When you’re about to get divorced, there are many misconceptions about what you’re entitled to during and after it is finalized.
 We want to help put an end to some of the confusion, so keep reading for more information.

-Community Property and Assets are Divided 50/50
+Myth: Community Property is Always Divided 50/50

 Maybe you’ve heard the myth that once you get a divorce, your spouse has to split everything down the middle with you.
 That’s not entirely true.

 Texas is a community property state, so all property both parties acquired together while you were married is considered and can be divided.
-However, the overall division of assets will be equally divided, although not necessarily 50/50.
+However, the overall division of assets will be equitably divided, although not necessarily 50/50.

-Factors like custody and income can affect the balance of division.
 A court will decide the balance of how everything is divided and you will get what is deemed to be “just and right.”

-You Don’t Need a Lawyer to File For Divorce
+Myth: You Don’t Need a Lawyer to File For Divorce

-If you have children, high worth assets, or your spouse wants to contest your divorce, you will most likely need an attorney.
+If you have children, high-worth assets, or your spouse wants to contest your divorce, you will most likely need an attorney.
 Having one present to speak on your behalf to a judge may improve your chances of getting what you want in your divorce.

 If the court decides you’re eligible for spousal support, here’s what you can expect: